Expansion update May 31, 2013

 Hong Kong Disneyland is designed to resemble the original Disneyland park in California, created and opened by Walt Disney himself in 1955.
 The castle looks the same, the park structure is similar and it contains roughly the same number of attractions.
 Highlights of the park for the time being: 'Space Mountain', a roller coaster in the dark; 'Jungle Cruise', a great new version of the classic Disney river adventure featuring amazing elephant animatronics; 'Stitch Encounter', an entertaining interactive attraction; 'Mickey's PhilharMagic', a brilliant 3-D movie featuring Disney characters on a screen that ‘magically' changes in size.

-The two Disney hotels, by the way, are absolutely brilliant: you get better rooms, better service, better pools and more peace of mind than anywhere else in Hong Kong for this budget.
+The two Disney hotels, by the way, are absolutely brilliant: as of now, you get better rooms, better service, better pools and more peace of mind than anywhere else in Hong Kong for this budget.

 Hong Kong Disneyland seen from the mountains